P6rguVyrst/live-demo/README.md

 # Instrumentation Demo:

 ## *NB!
-If you are trying to run this demo, the patches won't work if you don't have docker images present on your local machine.*
+This is the end result of the demo, if you want to follow through the steps, you might want to use master branch.*

 ## Install Prometheus: